gofynd/fdk-client-java/documentation/partner/THEME.md

 ### getLatestVersionOfThemeBySlug
-Get latest version of specified theme
+Get latest version of theme by slug.